Adetomiwa Adebawore

-Adetomiwa Adebawore (add-E-TOMMY-wah add-E-BAR-eh; born March 4, 2001) is an American football defensive end for the Northwestern Wildcats.
+Adetomiwa Adebawore (add-E-TOMMY-wah add-E-BAR-eh; born March 4, 2001) is an American professional football defensive tackle for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Northwestern Wildcats and was selected by the Colts in the fourth round of the 2023 NFL draft.

-Early life and high school
+Early life

-Adebawore grew up in Kansas City, Missouri and attended North Kansas City High School.
+Adebawore was born on March 4, 2001, in Kansas City, Missouri, and attended North Kansas City High School.
 He was rated a three-star recruit and committed to play college football at Northwestern over offers from Washington State, Navy, and Tulane.

 College career

-Adebawore played in eight games during his freshman season at Northwestern.
+Adebawore played in eight games during his freshman season at Northwestern, recording six tackles and one sack.
 He became a starter for the Wildcats during his sophomore season and finished the year with 17 tackles, six tackles for loss, and two sacks.
 Adebawore was named honorable mention All-Big Ten Conference as a junior after leading the team with 4.5 sacks and 8.5 tackles for loss.
 He was named third team All-Big Ten as a senior after recording 38 tackles, nine tackles for loss, five sacks, and two forced fumbles.
 Adebawore played in the 2023 Senior Bowl.

+Professional career

+Adebawore was selected by the Indianapolis Colts in the fourth round, 110th overall, of the 2023 NFL draft.
+As a rookie, he appeared in ten games and recorded 1.5 sacks.
+In the 2024 season, he appeared in 16 games and finished with one sack.

 Personal life

-Adebawore's younger brother, Adepoju, plays defensive end for the Oklahoma Sooners.
+Adebawore's parents were born in Nigeria and moved to the United States in the 1990s.
+His younger brother, Adepoju, plays defensive end for the Oklahoma Sooners.
+His other younger brother, Adeyeye, is committed to play defensive tackle for the Penn Quakers.